International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 }
 ```

-If the message is successfully processed, consumer provider connector must return and HTTP 200 (OK) response.
+If the message is successfully processed, the consumer provider connector must return an HTTP 200 (OK) response.
 The response body is not specified and clients are not required to
 process it.

 ### 3.3 The consumer `negotiations/:id/agreement` resource